danielfrg/danielfrg.com/content/articles/2013/02/d3-backbone-tornado-histogram-csv.md

 ```
 ## Javascript: UI + Graphics

-For backbone I mainly [this article on cascading selects](http://blog.shinetech.com/2011/07/25/cascading-select-boxes-with-backbone-js/).
+For backbone I mainly read [this article on cascading selects](http://blog.shinetech.com/2011/07/25/cascading-select-boxes-with-backbone-js/).
 But I use only one select (for now) and use the [underscore](http://underscorejs.org/) templates.

-To make the `<select>'s`it good looking I am using a js library called [chosen](http://harvesthq.github.com/chosen/) which is really good and simple to use.
+To make the `<select>'s` good better I am using a js library called [chosen](http://harvesthq.github.com/chosen/) which is really good and simple to use.

 For D3 I follow the [main histogram example](http://bl.ocks.org/3048450) and added a red column to show missing values and hard-code it a little bit more to make changes easier.